ranbureand/multilingual-experiment/readme.markdown

 ### Exceptions

+But, of course, there are exceptions.
+We place the pages `404.html`, `index.html`, and `sitemap.html` in the root directory of the project.
+Why?

+`404.html` and `index.html` are *unique* pages because Jekyll builds and serves automatically one and only one of them at a time. `sitemap.xml` instead is not other than a [Sitemap index]("https://www.sitemaps.org/protocol.html#index") which points to the other localized sitemaps in the respective language subfolders.

 ## Posts

 We organize the posts following a similar logic.
 This example project has two subfolders in the folder named `_posts`, one named `en` for grouping the English posts, and one named `it` for grouping the Italian posts.